zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 Applications can be developed using both the microkernel and the nanokernel, or using the nanokernel only.

-The nanokernel is a high performance, multi-threaded execution environment providing a basic set of kernel features.
-The nanokernel is ideal for systems with extremely limited memory (the kernel itself requires as little as 2 KB!) or simple multi-threading requirements (for example, a set of interrupt handlers and a single background task).
+The nanokernel is a high-performance, multi-threaded execution environment with a basic set of kernel features.
+The nanokernel is ideal for systems with sparse memory (the kernel itself requires as little as 2 KB!) or only simple multi-threading requirements (such as a set of interrupt handlers and a single background task).
 Examples of such systems include: embedded sensor hubs, environmental sensors, simple LED wearables, and store inventory tags.

-The microkernel supplements the capabilities of the nanokernel to provide a much richer set of kernel features.
-The microkernel is suitable for systems with larger amounts of memory (50 to 900 KB), multiple communication devices (like WIFI and Bluetooth Low Energy), and the need to support multiple data processing tasks.
+The microkernel supplements the capabilities of the nanokernel to provide a richer set of kernel features.
+The microkernel is suitable for systems with heftier memory (50 to 900 KB), multiple communication devices (like WIFI and Bluetooth Low Energy), and multiple data processing tasks.
 Examples of such systems include: fitness wearables, smart watches, and IoT wireless gateways.

 Related sections: